 The Umbrella roaming client is a lightweight DNS client that runs on your Windows or macOS computers.
 It is not a VPN client or a local anti-virus engine.
 It allows Umbrella security and policy-based protection, including the intelligent proxy (DNS policies only), to be enforced no matter the network you are connected to.
 Whether you're at the office, your hotel, a coffee shop, or using a mobile hotspot, the Umbrella roaming client enforces policies set by you in Umbrella.
 It includes the ability to deliver granular policy enforcement and reporting information about the specific computer identity or even the logged-in Active Directory user.

-For more information about the roaming client, see Ten things you didn’t know about the Umbrella roaming client and the Umbrella Roaming Client Knowledge Base.
+For more information about the roaming client, see Secure remote workers with the Cisco Umbrella roaming client and the Umbrella Roaming Client Knowledge Base.

 On Windows, the Umbrella roaming client binds to 127.0.0.1:53 (localhost for IPv4) and [::1]:53 (localhost for IPv6) and sets itself as the exclusive DNS server on every network connection on your computer, ensuring that all DNS requests are directed to the closest Umbrella data center, while gracefully handling local network resources using internal domains.
 On macOS, the Umbrella roaming client binds only to 127.0.0.1:53 (localhost for IPv4).